NeKoRoSYS/nekorosys.github.io/docs/about.md

 ## Socials

-Here are my active social media accounts! (●´ω｀●)
+I have a [LinkTree](https://linktr.ee/NecroMarX), but these are my most active social media accounts! (●´ω｀●)

 -     <a href="https://twitter.com/necromarX" target="_blank">Twitter</a><br>
 -     <a href="https://www.youtube.com/@necromarx" target="_blank">YouTube</a><br>